-Understandably, trying to navigate a new routine may find some of us falling into bad habits, so we’ve put together a brief guide to working at home and wellbeing, and how best to maintain both your physical and mental health during such unprecedented times…
+Understandably, trying to navigate this hectic routine may find some of us falling into bad habits, so we’ve put together a brief guide to working at home and wellbeing, and how best to maintain both your physical and mental health during such unprecedented times…

 Not only does a structured daily routine improve productivity levels, it's also good for our mental wellbeing.
 Structure will reduce the likelihood that you’ll still be sat in your PJ’s at 11am, watching the TV.
 Get up at your usual time, set yourself a work timetable and try to stick to it.

 Take regular screen breaks, much as you would in the office.
 This is more beneficial than less frequent, longer breaks.
 A screen break could be taken to stretch your legs, make a cup of tea or to simply stroke your cat, dog or hamster!

 It may be tempting to work longer hours, sometimes late into the night.
 However, burning the candle at both ends will naturally have a knock-on effect on both the quantity and quality of your sleep.
 Where possible, try to stick to your normal office hours and maintain the same routine at home.
 And, while it may feel like the days are blending into one, it’s more important than ever to schedule in some down time – so switch off your mobile devices before bed and take time off at weekends, if you can.

 Working from home will, naturally, reduce the instant interaction you’d normally enjoy with colleagues in the typical work environment.
 Indeed, if you are self-employed, you’re even less likely to interact with others during a working day, which can increase feelings of isolation.